 I managed to visit Kazakhstan, Uzbekistan, and Kyrgyzstan.
 The region also covers Turkmenistan and Tajikistan.
 Due to time limitations, the weather in the mountains and problems with visas to Turkmenistan I needed to exclude them from my Asian itinerary at the time.

 Turkmenistan is one of the hardest countries to get to, as you either need to go there with a guide (which costs money) or apply for a transit visa.
-Transit visa only gives you 4-5 days in the country and can easily be rejected.
+A transit visa only gives you 4-5 days in the country and can easily be rejected.

 Best time to visit Central Asia